jgraph/www.diagrams.net-source/_posts/2021-05-06-sponsorship.md

 **Upstream needs love too**

-The state of open source funding is often written about and we're clearly in a position that we can and should be doing more.
-Additionally, we receive ongoing request to open our project for donations, but we've never felt there's a good direction to channel that funding, until now.
+The state of open source funding is often written about and we're clearly in a position that we can do more.

 In addition to the 200USD monthly donation to the VSCode extension author, today we've added monthly donations of 100USD to the [main Mermaid author](https://github.com/sponsors/knsv), 100USD to the [main rough.js author](https://github.com/sponsors/pshihn) and 50USD to the [main Pako author](https://opencollective.com/puzrin).